 - Relocate your family member: If you need help choosing a new nursing home or another care facility for your loved one, our firm has put together a complimentary eBook.
 You can download our free guide to picking the right nursing home to prevent this from happening again to your family.

 If someone harmed your loved one during their stay at a nursing home, whether a staff member, visitor, or another resident, you have a right to take action.
-Our team of seasoned nursing home abuse and neglect lawyers in Wesley Chapel are here to help you protect your family and fight for justice.
+Our team of seasoned nursing home abuse and neglect lawyers in Wesley Chapel near you are here to help protect your family and fight for justice.

 Our experienced nursing home abuse lawyers from our Wesley Chapel office on Flat Iron Loop offers free consultations and are eager to work on your nursing home negligence or abuse case.
-If a long-term care facility, assisted living facility, or nursing home is responsible for the mistreatment or neglect of your loved one, a Wesley Chapel nursing home abuse lawyer can act on your family’s behalf and seek compensation.
+If a long-term care facility, assisted living facility, or nursing home is responsible for the mistreatment or neglect of your loved one, a nearby Wesley Chapel nursing home abuse lawyer can act on your family’s behalf and seek compensation.
 We never collect a fee until we recover money for our clients, so there is no upfront cost to hiring our firm for support in reporting your nursing home issues for evaluation.

 To learn more about the services at Distasio Law Firm and receive a free case evaluation, call today.
 You can reach us 24/7.